 A. Section 1 of the Sherman Act – Contracts, Combinations or Conspiracies in Restraint of Trade

 The Sherman Act broadly prohibits “[e]very contract, combination, in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations.”
 Generally speaking, a restraint of trade is an agreement among two or more persons or entities that affects the competitive process.
-However, under this approach, even contracts for the purchase and sale of a single good would seem to be a prohibited by antitrust laws.
-Therefore, courts have limited the Section 1 of the Sherman Act (and accordingly, the corresponding section of our state antitrust law) as applying only to “unreasonable” restraints of trade.
-Over the years, two different methods have evolved to analyzing conduct under Section 1.
+However, under this approach, even contracts for the purchase and sale of a single good would seem to be prohibited by antitrust laws.
+Therefore, courts have limited Section 1 of the Sherman Act (and accordingly, the corresponding section of our state antitrust law) as applying only to “unreasonable” restraints of trade.
+Over the years, two different methods have evolved to analyze conduct under Section 1.
 Courts now apply either (1) a per se analysis, or (2) a broader rule of reason analysis to evaluate whether conduct violates Section 1 of the Sherman Act.

 1. Per Se Offenses